About the Host School

 The school underwent major renovation in 2000 and now has a new science building, IT building, gymnasium, indoor swimming pool and well stocked library.
 The school campus encompasses several acres but it has also been attractively developed with many garden enclaves and fish ponds.
 The school has a splendid history and parts of the campus are devoted to archival materials.

-The A Level Centre
+About the A Level Centre

 Lifestyle

 Ningbo city itself is set 20km inland and has a number of historical sites linked to its importance as a key port throughout China's history.
 Tianyige Library is said to be the oldest surviving library building in China .
-It also has all the shopping and leisure facilities typical of a large city.
+It also has all the shopping and leisure facilities of a large city.
 Typical Ningbo dishes feature local seafood.
 The airport has flights to many Chinese airports, including Hong Kong.

 The countryside around Ningbo is lovely and there are numerous temples and pagodas to visit.
-A few hours by boat north of Ningbo and south of Shanghai is the island of Putuo Shan – it is one of the four Chinese mountains sacred to Buddhism, and a charming, isolated place with sandy beaches, green hills and monasteries.
+A few hours by boat north of Ningbo and south of Shanghai is the island of Putuo Shan – it is one of the four Chinese mountains sacred to Buddhism and a charming, isolated place with sandy beaches, green hills and monasteries.

 Please view the following sites for further information: